EricZinda/Perplexity/backlog.md

-- Error handling Bugs:
-    - (fixed) phase2LessThan ... from previous failure ? ... is overriding formNotUnderstood
-    - (fixed) error in solution_group is not returned because failing to match a different implementation puts formNotUnderstood in the error context and that overrides everything
-    - (fixed) let's get a table -> done!
-        - should actually get a table
-        - _have_v_1_order_group does below which allows trying alternatives context.report_error(["formNotUnderstood"])
-            return
-            - used to yield []
-    - (fixed) could we have a table?
-    - Waiter: What can I get you?
-        - Test: 2 -> I don't understand the way you are using: unknown

-- check_concept_solution_group_constraints() fails for Concept(dish) because there are no direct instances of "dish" they are only derived types
-    - i.e. Concept("dish").instances() returns []
-    - Fixed! but unclear if the logic is right...

 - Bug: and how much is the soup -> doesn't work
 - Bug: I'll have the chicken and my son will have the soup and the salad